-The purpose of Tank Installers' Indemnification Program (TIIP) is to indemnify certified companies/ tank installers after a release occurs due to negligence as a result of improper or faulty installations, modifications and removals of underground storage tanks on or after January 1, 2002.
-This program was created in The Storage Tank and Spill Prevention Act (Act 32) passed July, 1989, as amended by Act 13 passed February 3, 1998, as amended by Act 100 passed December 2000.
+The purpose of the Tank Installer Indemnification Program (TIIP) is to indemnify certified companies/ tank installers after a release occurs due to negligence arising from the improper or faulty installations, modifications, and removals of USTs on or after January 1, 2002.
+This program was added to the Tank Act by Act 100 passed in December of 2000.

 This program is financed through fees paid by certified tank installer companies.
-There are two types of fees: an annual company fee and an activity fee for each removal, major modification and installation performed under their direction.
+There are two types of fees-an annual company fee and an activity fee for each removal, major modification, and installation performed under their direction.

-USTIF received one new reported claim in 2021.
-No claims were closed during the year.
-At year's end, there were 2 open claims with case reserve totaling \$375,000.
+USTIF received one new reported claim in 2023 and no claims were closed during the year.
+At year's end, there were two open claims with case reserves totaling \$1,200,000.

-Certified Company Fee: \$1,000 annually

-Activity Fee (for each tank system activity performed)
+- Certified Company Fee: \$1,000 annually - Activity Fee (for each tank system activity) performed)